LanceP51/bangazonapi-team-horrohawk/README.md

 1. Training programs
 1. Departments

-> **Pro tip:** You do not need to make a Controller for the join tables, because those aren't resources.

-Your product owner will provide you with a prioritized backlog of features for you to work on over the development sprint.
+Our product owner will provide a prioritized backlog of features to work on over the development sprint.
 The first version of the API will be completely open since we have not determined which authentication method we want to use yet.